NathanKr/post2video-user-management-with-roles/README.md

 export default clerkMiddleware(async (auth, req) => {
   if (!isPublicRoute(req)) {
-    await auth.protect(); // -- if not login redirect to sign in otherwise contine
+    await auth.protect(); // -- if not login redirect to sign in otherwise continue

     // --- come here means user is logged in const { userId } = await auth();